Meeting Summary: Upper Oconee Council June 22, 2017

 Date: June 26, 2017

 Subject: Upper Oconee Council Meeting 5

-Regional Water Development and Conservation Plan Adoption Draft Meeting Summary (subject to Council review and approval)
+Regional Water Development and Conservation Plan Adoption Meeting Summary

 This memorandum provides the meeting summary of the Upper Oconee Regional Water Planning Council Meeting held on June 22, 2017 at The Plaza Arts Center in Eatonton, Georgia.
 This memorandum provides a summary of the items discussed at the Council Meeting that was held from approximately 10 AM to 11:45 AM.

 Vice Chairman Pat Graham called the meeting to order and welcomed members as well as the public to the meeting.
 She explained that Chairman Melvin Davis was traveling and could not attend the meeting.
 She turned the meeting over to the Planning Contractor who asked all present to introduce themselves.
 The minutes from the March 2, 2017 Council Meeting were approved following a motion by Vice Chairman Graham that was seconded by Council Member Bicknell.